polyteknikkojenorkesteri/podger-depreciations/README.md

 # Podger Depreciations

-A Google Cloud function for calculating accumulated depreciations for asset cost allocations based on existing ledger entries.
-Basically, it takes a long list of general ledger entries for a desired account and returns a list of all remaining assets and their current values.
+A [Google Cloud function](https://cloud.google.com/functions/) for calculating accumulated [depreciations](https://en.wikipedia.org/wiki/Depreciation) for asset cost allocations when the current value of the assets is unknown.
+Basically, it takes a long list of existing general ledger entries for one particular account and returns a list of all remaining assets and their current values.

 The purpose of this function is to backtrack all existing assets (e.g. equipment and sheet music purchases) that have been accumulating in a general ledger for decades.
-While this tool was primarily designed for asset accounts, it works as well for long-term liabilities too.
+While this tool was primarily designed for calculating depreciations for asset accounts, it works as well for long-term liabilities too.
 For example, it can be used to track remaining key deposits.
-(In fact, we could call both assets and liabilities simply as _tase-erät_, but apparently English does not have such higher-level term.)
+(In fact, we could call both assets and liabilities simply as _tase-erät_, but apparently English does not have such higher-level term.
+Hence, this project uses the term _asset_ for both assets and liabilities.)

-Initially, this function was written as a simple disposable App Script function for Google Sheets, but as it became more complex with currency conversions and everything, it was rewritten as a Cloud function to make it more maintainable with better version control and unit tests.
+Initially, this function was written as a simple disposable [Apps Script](https://developers.google.com/apps-script/) function for Google Sheets, but as it became more complex with currency conversions and everything, it was rewritten to run on Cloud Functions to make it more maintainable with TypeScript, proper version control and unit tests.
+It also aims to be consistent with other Podger microservices.
+(The Podger project includes various tools for PO's financial management).

+Currently, the function runs on the Cloud Functions Node.js 10 runtime.

 ## Request and Response